conductorphp/conductor-application-orchestration/docs/app-setup/builds-and-deployments.md

 app:deploy [options] [--] <build-id> [<tag>]
 ```

-If you have multiple apps specified in ~/.devops/app-setup.yaml, you will also need to specify which
+If you have multiple apps specified in configuration, you will also need to specify which
 application to build/deploy with the `--app` argument.

 To run a build in your current working directory, do not specify a build-id or working-directory.
 You must